ropensci/medrxivr/cran-comments.md

 * Replaced \dontrun with \donttest in all examples, as requested.

-* Replaced the long-running example so that only a single PDF is downloaded.
+* Replaced the long-running example for mx_download() so that only a single PDF is downloaded.

 * Ensured that examples/vignettes do not modify the user's home filespace in the examples, vignettes, and tests.
 All previous hardcoded file and directory locations have been replaced using tempfile() and tempdir(), respectively.

 ## Test environments